 Here is the list of major ports in India:

 - Kandla in Kachchh was the first port to be developed after independence.
 It is also known as the Deendayal Port.

-- Tuticorin port is situated at the extreme south-east.
+- Tuticorin Port is situated in the extreme southeast.

-- Chennai is one of the oldest artificial ports of India.
+- Chennai is one of the oldest artificial ports in India.